GRIDAPPSD/gridappsd-docker/README.md

 The run.sh does the folowing
  -  download the mysql dump file
  -  download the blazegraph data
- -  download the applications
- -  download the services
  -  start the docker containers
  -  ingest the blazegraph data
  -  connect to the gridappsd container